Analytical Approximation of the Neutrino Oscillation Matter Effects at large $\theta_{13}$: Introduction

-Though the exact three-flavor neutrino oscillation probabilities in constant-density matter can be expressed analytically,\footnote{The cubic characteristic equation for the eigenvalues of the effective Hamiltonian can be solved analytically using Cardano's formula \cite{Cardano:1545}.} the exact formula is too complicated to yield physical insight \cite{Zaglauer:1988gz,Ohlsson:1999xb,Ohlsson:1999um,Kimura:2002wd}.
-Consequently, various analytical approximations have been devised to better understand the physics potential of various neutrino experiments \cite{Barger:1980tf,Arafune:1997hd,Freund:2001pn,Peres:2003wd,Akhmedov:2004ny,Akhmedov:2004rq,Akhmedov:2008nq}.
+Consequently, various analytical approximations have been devised to better understand the physics potential of various neutrino experiments \cite{Barger:1980tf,Kuo:1986sk,Arafune:1997hd,Cervera:2000kp,Freund:2001pn,Peres:2003wd,Akhmedov:2004ny,Akhmedov:2004rq,Akhmedov:2008nq,Asano:2011nj}.
 These approximations relied on expansions in the small parameters $\alpha=\delta m^2_{21}/\delta m^2_{31}\approx 0.03$ and/or $s_{13}=\sin\theta_{13}$ in one form or another, a systematic treatment of which can be found in Ref.~\cite{Akhmedov:2004ny}.
-Of the formulae available, the one derived by Cervera et al. in Ref.~\cite{Cervera:2000kp} has been used frequently due to its simplicity.
-Unfortunately, the accuracy of the Cervera et al. formula suffers when the value of $\theta_{13}$ is as large as was measured by Daya Bay \cite{An:2012eh} and RENO \cite{Ahn:2012nd}, consistent with both earlier and later determinations by T2K \cite{Abe:2011sj}, MINOS \cite{Adamson:2011qu,Adamson:2013ue}, and Double Chooz \cite{Abe:2011fz,Abe:2012tg}.
-This is due to the fact that the Cervera et al. formula includes terms of order $O(\alpha^2)$, $O(\alpha s_{13})$, and $O(s_{13}^2)$.
-Given that the current world average of $s_{13}=\sin\theta_{13}$ is about $0.15$ \cite{GonzalezGarcia:2012sz}, not all terms of the same order are included.
+In some cases the matter-effect parameter $a=2\sqrt{2}G_F N_e E$ was also assumed to be small \cite{Barger:1980tf,Arafune:1997hd}.
+For instance, the formula of Cervera et al. in Ref.~\cite{Cervera:2000kp} and that of Ahkmedov et al. in Ref.~\cite{Akhmedov:2004ny} include terms of order $O(\alpha^2)$, $O(\alpha s_{13})$, and $O(s_{13}^2)$.
+Unfortunately, the accuracies of these formulae suffer when the value of $\theta_{13}$ is as large as was measured by Daya Bay \cite{An:2012eh,An:2012bu} and RENO \cite{Ahn:2012nd}, consistent with both earlier and later determinations by T2K \cite{Abe:2011sj}, MINOS \cite{Adamson:2011qu,Adamson:2013ue}, and Double Chooz \cite{Abe:2011fz,Abe:2012tg}.
+Given that the current world average of $s_{13}=\sin\theta_{13}$ is about $0.15$ \cite{GonzalezGarcia:2012sz}, the terms included are not all of the same order.
 Asano and Minakata \cite{Asano:2011nj} have derived the order $O(\alpha s_{13}^2)$ and $O(s_{13}^4)$ corrections to the Cervera et al. formula, but the simplicity of the original expressions is lost.
+Further improvements in accuracy are possible at the expense of simplicity, as was shown by Freund in Ref.~\cite{Freund:2001pn} where an approximate expression for the oscillation probability $P(\nu_e\rightarrow\nu_\mu)$ including all orders of $\theta_{13}$ was derived.